No more First Home Buyer Grant – what’s been the impact on the market?

 “It’s a great thing for the Canberra market, and it’s got everyone excited.”

-When asked what advice he would give first home buyers wanting an established property to move into to, his words were short.
+When asked what advice she would give first home buyers wanting an established property to move into to, her words were short.
 “Buy now.
 Don’t wait.
 Simple as that.”

 How should a First Home Buyer get started?